 They are beautiful complexes filled with lots of interesting history, but they’re also lovely places to experience the different seasons of Korea.

-In particular, Gyeongbokgung and Changdeokgung (with its accompanying Secret Garden) are famous spots to see cherry blossoms.
+In particular, Gyeongbokgung and Changdeokgung (with its accompanying Secret Garden) are famous spots to see cherry blossoms in Seoul.

 The mixture of traditional Korean architecture, spring blossoms dotting the grounds, and visitors in hanbok (Korean traditional clothing) make for particularly memorable cherry blossom viewings.